trailofbits/algo/docs/TROUBLESHOOTING.md

 ### 10. Error: "The VPN Service payload could not be installed."

 You tried to install the Apple profile on one of your devices and you received an error stating `The "VPN Service" payload could not be installed.
 The VPN service could not be created.` Client support for Algo VPN is limited to modern operating systems, e.g. macOS 10.11+, iOS 9+.
 Please upgrade your operating system and try again.

+### 11. I can't get my router to connect to the Algo server

+In order to connect to the Algo VPN server, your router must support IKEv2, ECC certificate-based authentication, and the cipher suite we use.
+See the ipsec.conf files we generate in the `config` folder for more information.
+Note that we do not officially support routers as clients for Algo VPN at this time, though patches and documentation for them are welcome (for example, see open issues for [Ubiquiti](https://github.com/trailofbits/algo/issues/307) and [pfSense](https://github.com/trailofbits/algo/issues/292)).

 ### I have a problem not covered here

 If you have an issue that you cannot solve with the guidance here, [file an issue](https://github.com/trailofbits/algo/issues/new) that describes the problem and we'll do our best to help you.
 You can also [join our Slack](https://empireslacking.herokuapp.com/) and ask for help in the **#tool-algo** channel.